The Reed Foundation

 • Up to £25,000 per charity in matched donations

-• 98% of eligible charities received match funding offers in 2025
+• High proportion of eligible charities receive match funding offers (98% in 2024 campaign)

 Small Charities Challenge (Annual, June)

-• Launched June 2025 for grassroots organisations with annual incomes below £1 million
+• Targets grassroots organisations with annual incomes below £1 million

-• Raised £1.8 million with support from Reed Foundation and The Greggs Foundation
+• Recent campaign raised £1.8 million with support from Reed Foundation and The Greggs Foundation

-• Provides targeted funding for smaller organizations traditionally underserved by major funders
+• Provides targeted funding for smaller organisations traditionally underserved by major funders

 Earth Raise (Annual, April)